 What will I study?

-Genetic information and variation
+- Genetic information and variation

-Energy transfer in & between organisms
+- Energy transfer within and between organisms

-Response to internal and external environments
+- Responses to internal and external environments

-Genetics, populations, evolution and ecosystems
+- Genetics, populations, evolution and ecosystems

-Control of gene expression
+- Control of gene expression

 What are the entry requirements?